ALFA ROMEO OWNERS CLUB OF AUSTRALIA

 - 2013 Canberra, ACT

-- 2014, Gold Coast, Queensland.
-For more details and registration form, click here
+- 2015 Victoria.
+For details and registration, click here

 The first Alfesta held at Lake Boga near Swan Hill Victoria, on the Queen’s Birthday weekend.